Back to Outdoors

 Mulching for Water Conservation

 Organic mulch is one of the most effective water conservation tools available.
 A 2-3 inch layer of mulch can reduce water evaporation by 70%, suppress weeds that compete for water, and moderate soil temperature.
 As organic mulches decompose, they improve soil structure and water retention.
+Using organic mulch for sustainable gardens is an essential water-saving technique that also improves soil health over time.

 Best Mulch Materials: Shredded hardwood bark, wood chips, and straw are excellent choices.
 Avoid fresh wood chips around young plants, as they can temporarily tie up soil nitrogen.
 Refresh organic mulches annually, adding new material on top rather than removing the old.